Deprescribing: Discontinuing Medications near the End of Life

 by James Wright DO & Heather Veeder MD, VITAS Regional Medical Directors

-Deprescribing is an analytical discussion that explores medical questions, ethical issues and financial factors involved in withdrawing or continuing medications at the end of life.
+Deprescribing is an analytical discussion that explores medical questions, ethical issues and financial factors involved in withdrawing or continuing a patient’s medications near the end of life.

-Polypharmacy in hospice requires a reconciliation of all medications and products taken by the patient.
-Every statin and vitamin, every maintenance medication and OTC product should be assessed for appropriateness and impact at the end of life:
+Polypharmacy in hospice — the simultaneous use of multiple drugs by a single patient for one or more condition — requires a reconciliation of all medications and products taken by the patient.
+Every statin and vitamin, every maintenance medication and OTC product should be assessed for appropriateness and impact as a patient nears the end of life:

 - Is it a high-risk medication?